karthik0010/Assure-Documentation-2/2-Team Collaboration/3-Integration.md

 # 🔗 Integrating Third-Party Services in AssureQA

-AssureQA makes it super easy to integrate with third-party services like **BrowserStack**, **LambdaTest**, and **SauceLabs**.
+AssureQA makes it super easy to integrate with third-party services like **BrowserStack**, **LambdaTest**, and **SauceLabs** and many more.
 Once integrated, all team members can access these services seamlessly.
 Let’s see how to set it all up!

 ## 🛠️ Step-by-Step Integration

-### ☁️ LambdaTest Integration
+### 💠 LambdaTest Integration

 1. **Click "Connect"**:
    Start by clicking the **"Connect"** button next to LambdaTest.